-Developments adjacent to Rivers & watercourses
+Developments adjacent to rivers and watercourses

-Development adjacent to the city's 3 rivers (Rivers Tame, Rea & Cole), Ordinary watercourses and other water assets, also create opportunities for their enhancement.
-But unlike the managed nature of the city's canal network, a number of these assets have the potential to impact on fluvial flood risk.
-In some areas these may be classed as 'heavily modified water bodies' and may generate significant fluvial flood risk in the immediate surrounding area.
+Development adjacent to the city's 3 rivers (Rivers Tame, Rea and Cole), Ordinary Watercourses and other water assets\, also create opportunities for their enhancement.
+But unlike the managed nature of the city's document.pdf

-Where rivers and tributaries are totally culverted or canalised, opportunities should be used by development to daylight and naturalise these elements, enhancing their value, reducing the potential of fluvial flood risk and improving the water quality.
+Where rivers and tributaries are totally culverted or canalised, opportunities should be used by development to daylight and naturalise these elements, enhancing their value, reducing the potential of fluvial flood risk and improving water quality.